-In 1980, when the FISA announced the introduction of the new Group B class due to begin in 1982, many manufacturers wanted to jump onto the new popular rally scene, thus the engineers went to work.
-Alfa Romeo’s first bid for a Group B car was with the Alfasud Sprint 6C and the project was originally set to be ready to compete for 1983.
-The Autodelta redesigned Sprint 6C prototype sported a very stylish new front and rear sections, wider fender flares, louvers, and a lip spoiler.
-Two prototypes are rumored to have been built; one more to the specifications of a road car and the other a bit more evolved.
+In 1980, when the FISA announced the creation of the new Group B class due to begin in 1982, many manufacturers wanted to jump onto the now popular rally scene.
+Alfa Romeo’s first bid for a Group B car was with the Alfasud Sprint 6C and the project timetable was originally set for it to be ready to compete for the 1983 season.
+The Autodelta redesigned Sprint 6C prototype sported very stylish new front and rear sections, wider fender flares, louvers, and a lip spoiler.
+Two prototypes are rumored to have been built; one more inclined towards the specifications of a road car and the other a bit more evolved towards racing.

 The “first” Group B prototype was presented to the press at the Monza circuit and subsequently to the public at the 1982 Paris Auto Show.
 Rumor has it that this prototype was just for publicity purposes: which is substantiated by the odometer that still sat at zero.

 Both version featured a “thermo-acoustic” glass partition between the cabin and rear engine bay.
-The louvers effectively replace the rear screen and provide much needed venting.
-However, the interior of the “second” prototype was barer and more suited to a true competition model.
+The louvers effectively replaced the rear screen and provided much needed venting.
+However, the interior of the “second” prototype was barer and featured racing seats and harnesses, which made it more suited to be a true competition model.

-The “second” prototype was fully functional although it remained in an early unrefined test bed form.
-It featured an all new suspension setup with dual wishbones.
-The mid-engine and longitudinal rear transaxle can clearly be seen, including a rally style twin damper setup:
+The “second” prototype was said to be fully functional although it remained in an early unrefined test bed form.
+The mid-mounted engine and longitudinal rear transaxle can clearly be seen, including an all new suspension setup that included a rally style twin damper setup paired with dual wishbones:

 The higher engine class would allow the use of wider tires and the possibility of the “evolution” engines (that would power the rally cars) to be increased up to 2999 cc for much more power and torque.
 The homologation 2.5L road cars would have a rating of 160 HP but the “evolution” 3.0L engines were planned to produce anywhere between 240 and 300 HP, both normally aspirated.
-It is most likely, yet unknown, that this prototype featured the normal 2492 cc GTV6 engine rather than the planned homologation 2503 cc one.
+It is most likely that the prototype, which was in an early stage of development, featured the normal 2492 cc GTV6 engine rather than the planned homologation 2503 cc one.

-However, for reasons publicly unknown to this day, the Alfa Romeo board of directors decided not to go forward with the Sprint 6C project and settled with the Alfetta Turbodelta instead.
-It must be noted that Alfa Romeo was undergoing financial troubles at the time, which can be an hint.
-Sadly, even though all agree that the 6C could have become the “Italian R5 Turbo” and be a commercial success, the cancellation robbed the world from a spectacular machine that would have sat very well parked alongside a Lancia 037 Stradale in the Tuscany countryside.
+However, for reasons publicly unknown to this day, the Alfa Romeo board of directors decided not to go forward with the Sprint 6C project and settled with the more readily available Alfetta Turbodelta for Group B homologation instead.
+It must be noted that Alfa Romeo was undergoing financial troubles at the time and conversion costs for the required 200 homologation cars might have been too much.
+Sadly, even though all agree that the 6C could have been the “Italian R5 Turbo” and be a commercial success, the cancellation of the project robbed the world from a spectacular machine that would have sat very well parked alongside a Lancia 037 Stradale in the Tuscany countryside.

-Experts disagree if one or two cars were built since the first prototype shown could have been upgraded to the second prototype.
-Some say that even more were built but proof has yet to be presented.
+Insiders disagree if one or two cars were built since the first prototype shown could have been upgraded to the second prototype, and some say that even more were built, but proof has yet to be presented.

 |Year of conception||1982||# built: 1 or 2|